Kblack0610/agno/cookbook/coding_agents/scratchpad.md

 - Mock implementations can be used for testing when real dependencies are unavailable
 - Using triple-quoted strings in Python requires careful handling of escape sequences
 - Using separate feature branches helps organize development work and allows for better tracking of changes

+## Advanced Validation Bot with Configuration System

+### Current Task
+Integrating the configuration system into the validation bot and setting up a prompt-based interface that leverages the MCP for sequential thinking and validation orchestration.

+### Progress
+[X] Fixed import issues in configuration-related files [X] Created demo script for configuration system functionality [X] Added a run() method to SequentialOrchestrator for the full validation flow [X] Created a prompt-based validation script that accepts user prompts via command line [X] Created a mock MCP implementation for sequential thinking [X] Test the end-to-end validation flow with various profiles and prompts [X] Document the usage of the prompt-based validation system

+### Completed Tasks
+1. Implemented a mock MCP for sequential thinking in `mock_mcp.py`
+2. Created example script `prompt_validation_examples.py` to demonstrate different validation scenarios
+3. Tested the validation system with different user prompts and profiles
+4. Created comprehensive documentation in `docs/prompt_validation_guide.md`
+5. Fixed path issues in example scripts to ensure proper execution

+### Key Implementations
+- **Mock MCP**: Created a simulated MCP environment that mimics the sequential thinking capabilities without requiring the actual MCP server
+- **Sequential Thinking**: Implemented a thinking process that breaks down validation tasks into logical steps
+- **Validation Profiles**: Integrated with the configuration system to use different validation profiles
+- **Example Runner**: Created a script to demonstrate various validation scenarios with different prompts and profiles
+- **Documentation**: Provided comprehensive usage guide for the prompt-based validation system

+### Next Steps for Future Development
+1. Implement the actual MCP integration when the agno package is available
+2. Add more validation types (complexity, security, etc.)
+3. Create a web interface for the validation bot
+4. Implement more sophisticated prompt understanding capabilities